localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 ### Miscellaneous

+- We’ve massively **improved write performance for DynamoDB** in LocalStack, with our benchmarks showing a 60% faster [`PutItem`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html) operation.
+Using higher batch sizes will profit even more from this change, with [`BatchWriteItem`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) now being 6.2x faster for 10 items and 9.9x faster for 25 items.
+That means if you’re populating a large DynamoDB table, you can now take advantage of much faster insertion times!
+For the best performance please set `DYNAMODB_IN_MEMORY=1`, but even without this, you should still notice a significant performance improvement.
+- To limit which services can be started by LocalStack, we have (re-)introduced the concept of **Strict Service Loading**, where only the services defined in the `SERVICES` variable, are going to be started.
+This also lays the foundation for us to provide standalone images for single services or combinations thereof.
+- We’re also currently in the progress of internally refactoring our CloudFormation resource implementations to be more in parity with AWS and also structurally easier for us and contributors to work with.
+If you’re interested in contributing here, [please reach out to us](mailto:info@localstack.cloud)!

+If you want to know more check out the [detailed release notes on GitHub]()!

 ## Get started with LocalStack 3.0

 We have many LocalStack 3.0 resources for new and existing users.
 To learn more about the new functionalities and features of LocalStack 3.0, you can: